taoteh1221/Slideshow_Crypto_Ticker/README.txt

 ## ONLY RUN BELOW COMMANDS IF YOU HAVE A "goodtft LCD-show" LCD screen:

-sudo apt update && sudo apt upgrade
+sudo apt-get update && sudo apt-get upgrade && sudo apt-get dist-upgrade

 sudo apt install git